The Art of

 What is Scent Marketing?

-For several years, various types of businesses have been utilizing the science of smell and Scent Marketing to their advantage, allowing them to reinforce brand loyalty and generate higher profits.
+For many years, various types of businesses have been utilizing the science of smell and Scent Marketing to their advantage, allowing them to reinforce brand loyalty and generate higher profits.
 Companies like Nike, Jimmy Choo, Abercrombie & Fitch and Harrods benefit from this by dispersing specific, strategically formulated scents throughout their stores, and in some cases, even in their products.
 These scents are used to trigger a certain emotion in potential customers, subtly encouraging them to not only attach a scent to their brand (brand image), but also to spend more time in their stores or places of business (customer experience), all the while creating positive memories with those scents that will keep them going back to the product or service (brand loyalty).

 A study done by Nike discovered that they could increase the intent to purchase by 84% through the introduction of scent into their stores.